DM Advertising and Design Ideas - Improving ROI With Personalisation

 Get specific on things like business sector, special interests, previous purchases, names and locations.
 Write as if you really know your prospect – build a relationship with language.

 Personalising through location is a great way to win audience buy-in.
 Not only does it show that you know your customer, but it’s also an effective way to create trust.
 It demonstrates that you have an understanding and empathy for the area in which they live.
 That brings you closer and builds confidence.

 Knowing a client’s age and pitching accordingly can really help you to target your message.
 It enables you to be selective in the products and services you’re pitching and will also give your copywriter the opportunity to use the kind of language and tone that puts you on the wavelength of your prospect.

 Images that talk

 Using personalised images can be enormously effective in creating a successful direct mailing campaign and can really pump up your ROI figures.
 Whether you add recipient logos to your direct mailing or choose photography to suit their location and purchasing history, personalised images have immediate impact.

 Selective Personalisation: Your Top Ten

-The ideas listed above are all great ways to add personalisation and as we’ve said: all personalisation will improve the ROI of your direct mail campaign.
+The ideas listed above are all great ways to add personalisation and as we’ve said: all personalisation will improve the ROI of your dm campaign.
 But here’s something that you might not have considered and which could take your ROI to the next level.
 It’s called selective personalisation and it’s all about finding your top ten.